 - Stop subsidising private medical care at the expense of national provision, free at the point of use.

-- Encourage leveling up on a local level by spending your money there, and wisely.
+- Encourage leveling up locally by spending your money there, and wisely.

 - Collaborate, but not on the basis of one size fits all, but with genuine respect and understanding of diversity and inclusion and ensuring that no-one is left behind.